Competition

 Preliminary Round: One piece of choice, not exceeding the max duration 6 mins.

-Semifinal Round: 1 or 2 pieces of choice, not exceeding the max duration 10 mins.
+National Round: 1 or 2 pieces of choice, not exceeding the max duration 10 mins.
 It is allowed to be the same piece(s) as previous round.

-Final Round: 1 or 2 choices not exceeding the max duration of 12 mins.
+International Final Round: 1 or 2 choices not exceeding the max duration of 12 mins.
 It is allowed to be the same piece as previous round.

 Group B: Average Age 8-12